dlcs/iiif-presentation/docs/rfcs/0003-etag-changes.md

 ### Cache key

 If it's decided to use a cache, there are 2 potential paths that can be stored in the cache which would point at the same record, the hierarchical and flat path.
-These means there are a couple of options for how to store the key in a cache.
+This means there are a couple of options for how to store the key in a cache.
 This cache would contain the key (discussed here) and the value of the Etag.

 #### Store by path